Sai Baba of Shirdi: Sacred art and architecture

 There are many temples of Shirdi Sai Baba in India.
-Temples are also located in countries outside India, including the United States, Trinidad and Tobago, Guyana, Suriname, Fiji, Mauritius, South Africa, Netherlands, Kenya, Benin, Cuba, Canada, Pakistan, Australia, United Kingdom, Germany, Japan and New Zealand.
+Temples are also located in countries outside India, including the United States, Trinidad and Tobago, Guyana, Suriname, Fiji, Mauritius, South Africa, Kenya, Benin, Cuba, Canada, Pakistan, Australia, United Kingdom, France, Netherlands, Germany, Japan and New Zealand.
 In the mosque in Shirdi where Sai Baba lived, there is a life-size portrait of him by Shama Rao Jaykar, an artist from Mumbai.
 There are numerous monuments and statues, designed to serve a religious function, of Sai Baba of Shirdi.
 One of these, made of marble by a sculptor named Balaji Vasant Talim, is in the Samadhi Mandir in Shirdi where Sai Baba was buried.

-In 2008, India Post issued a commemorative postage stamp of ₹5.00 to honour Shirdi Sai Baba.
+In 2008, India Post issued a commemorative postage stamp of ₹5 to honour Shirdi Sai Baba.

 Film and television

 Sai Baba has been the subject of feature films in various languages produced by the Indian film industry.